bwaltz/cccisd-confirm/README.md

                     // Do something after "Yes" is pressed.
                 })
                 .fail(() => {
-                    // Do something after "No" is pressed.ß });
+                    // Do something after "No" is pressed.
+                });
         }}
     >